browserify/pbkdf2/README.md

 ## Credits

-This module is a derivative of https://github.com/cryptocoinjs/pbkdf2-sha256/, so thanks to [JP Richardson](https://github.com/cryptocoinjs/pbkdf2-sha256/) for laying the ground work there.
+This module is a derivative of https://github.com/cryptocoinjs/pbkdf2-sha256/, so thanks to [JP Richardson](https://github.com/cryptocoinjs/pbkdf2-sha256/) for laying the ground work.